m-lab/website/_pages/faq.md

   - heading: "Who is collecting data?
 Where is it stored?"
   - heading: "Where can I explore M-Lab data?"
   - heading: "Why are my M-Lab results different from other speed tests?"
-  - heading: "How to Report Issues with M-Lab tests"
+  - heading: "How to report issues with M-Lab tests"
 ab-accordion:
-  - heading: "What is M-Labs Mission?"
+  - heading: "What is M-Lab's Mission?"
-  - heading: "Who are M-Labs supporting partners?"
+  - heading: "Who are M-Lab's supporting partners?"
   - heading: "What is the history of M-Lab?"
   - heading: "How does M-Lab choose the tests it hosts?"
   - heading: "How can I contact M-Lab?"